Equipment Dealer Service Department Reduces Mechanic's Truck Engine Hours, Idle Time & Fuel Use | MillerWelds

 Total Idle Time/Hrs 3.18 1.42 55%

-Extrapolating this Brandeis' model out over a truck life of 10 years, Enpak has the potential to have six years of pure savings on fuel use alone—or $10,447.38 per truck.
+Extrapolating this model out over a 10-year truck life, EnPak could have six years of pure savings on fuel use alone—or $10,447.38 per truck.
 Going one step further, assuming Brandeis would add EnPak to an entire fleet of 60 trucks, potential fleet-wide savings from fuel alone could be as high as $626,842.80 over 10 years.

 Even if the currently realized savings of $750- to $1,000/year during the company's slow season are as high as the savings ever get, Coffey is still happy with the results.